 Faculty and Voluntary Retirement Plan Transition

-The University is moving the Faculty Retirement Plan (FRP), Optional Retirement Plan (ORP), and the 457 Deferred Compensation Plan (457 Plan) to a single service provider for new contributions, Fidelity Investments, on April 1, 2020.
+The University moved the Faculty Retirement Plan (FRP), Optional Retirement Plan (ORP), and the 457 Deferred Compensation Plan (457 Plan) to a single service provider for new contributions, Fidelity Investments, on June 12, 2020.

 In order to meet retirement plan best practices, the University of Minnesota's fiduciary body, the Retirement Plan Governance Committee (RPGC), went through a process of due diligence to review its benefit plans and compare them to other higher education institutions.

 The RPGC determined that moving to a single service provider and simplifying the investment fund lineup would best meet its objectives of improving the retirement plan experience for employees.
 Through that process, the University chose Fidelity Investments to be the sole service provider of retirement contributions after June 12, 2020.

 The benefits of the transition to Fidelity include making plan provisions more understandable and accessible, promoting and improving education and one-on-one consultations, and restructuring and simplifying the fund lineup.